Members Activity Guide

 With any group activity some rules and norms are necessary!
 Our formally scheduled activities generally involve a leader and a “sweep” who follows at the end of the group.
 On most hikes the leader and the sweep keep in touch using hand held GRS radios.

-General Info for All Activities
+General Info For all Activities

 Leaders are volunteers who facilitate a VOC activity and are not trained outdoor activity program leaders.
 Many of our leaders are experienced outdoor recreationalists, but as a participant you are responsible for your own safety, equipment, food & water and navigation on any VOC activity.